You’ve lost that lovin' Phélim: Seagull 2023 Election Special

 Team Seagull takes a look at the election results from Brighton and Hove.

 After 20 years of no overall control, Thursday’s election saw Labour gain 38-seats and become the majority party on Brighton and Hove City Council—proportionally its largest majority ever.
-People writing about big election wins love to throw around geographical analogies like 'landslide' and 'earthquake'—but these results are more like an asteroid impact: a big surprise that made a massive impact and could lead to some extinctions.
+People writing about big election wins love to throw around geographical analogies like 'landslide' and 'earthquake'—but these results are more like an asteroid strike: a big surprise that made a massive impact and could lead to some extinctions.
 There are now only 5 wards out of the city’s 23 without a Labour councillor—and those are the safest-of-safe Green and Conservative seats, and the now fully-Independent Rottingdean and West Saltdean.

 It was a surprise for Labour as much as anyone else, with many of the candidates crying tears of joy at their unexpected victories.
 Prior to the election, the party had some trouble finding candidates for seats, so some who won may have gone in not expecting to win—or may not have been expected to win by the Party's regional office, leading to a significant amount of ideological diversity in the new Labour Group, though with such a hefty majority, that may cause less strife than in their previous period of minority administration.
 Labour have 70% of the seats on the council—more than double what they had going in.